loomnetwork/unity-tiles-chain-evm/README.md

+# Deprecated Repository

+This repository is **deprecated and no longer maintained**.
+We suggest you head over to the [Loom Network SDK for Unity](https://github.com/loomnetwork/unity-sdk) repository.
+It contains the SDK code and a Unity 2017.4 project that provides examples.

 # Unity Tiles Chain EVM  Sample

 A basic example showcasing a simple Unity game interacting with an EVM-based Loom DappChain, using [Loom Unity SDK](https://github.com/loomnetwork/unity3d-sdk).